phpvms/docs/docs/config/backups.md

 ```

 To use a remote disk like Amazon S3, CloudFlare R2 or SFTP, you must configure
 the details in `.env` properly.
-By default phpVMS v7 supports Amazon S3,
+By default phpvms v7 supports Amazon S3,
 CloudFlare R2 and SFTP.
 As an example; To use CloudFlare R2, a bucket should be
 configured in your account along with an S3 compatible API and below details
 should be in your `.env` file